stephaneeh/buddy-up/README.md

 2. We want to add the ability to locate who you are Buddying Up with.
 That way, you can meet and play
 3. We want you to be able to add your own game/activity, so that you can do what you want to do!

+Future Development research:
+https://www.npmjs.com/package/nodemailer

+https://www.npmjs.com/package/axios

 ## Credits

-FIXME: confirm all are correct and used.

-Without these npm packages, Buddy Up would not be able t be what it is.
+Without these npm packages, Buddy Up would not be what it is.
 So thank you!

-https://www.npmjs.com/package/nodemailer

-https://www.npmjs.com/package/axios

 https://www.npmjs.com/package/darkmode-js

 ## Resources

-FIXME: add any resources used.

 https://stackoverflow.com/questions/47300408/handlebars-expecting-open-inverse-chain-inverse-open-endblock-got-eo

 https://codedamn.com/news/javascript/fix-require-is-not-defined

 ## License